Submitting a Presentation Proposal

 - All presenters for accepted sessions will receive and be expected to return a signed agreement outlining terms and conditions for participation in the National Main Streets Conference.

 - Education sessions are non-commercial.
 Presenters may not promote a product, service, or anything else representing monetary self-interest.
 Failure to comply will affect future consideration.

-- Sessions at the Main Streets Conference are scheduled for Sunday, Monday and Tuesday.
-The schedule is determined by balancing topics and target audiences.
+- The schedule is determined by balancing topics and target audiences.
 Individual schedule requests are considered only in extreme circumstances.

 - Co-presenter(s) must agree to all terms and conditions for participation.

 - Submitter is responsible for communicating with co-presenter(s) regarding acceptance, rejection, deadlines, and all other session details.

 - Acceptance notification: November 2014